iltommi1995/iltommi1995/README.md

 ### What i'm doing now :pushpin:

-- 🔭 I’m currently working as a frontend developer for Italfrigo Srl.
+- 🔭 I’m currently working as a full stack developer at Nextre Srl.
-- 🌱 I’m currently learning: Graphql and Express.
+- 🌱 I’m currently learning: Solidity, Blockchain stuff.
 - 📫 How to reach me: you can send a mail to tomasdanielavilavisintin@yahoo.it or message me in one of the above social profiles.
-- 🥅 2020 goals: learn backend stuff.
+- 🥅 2021 goals: learn blockchain.

 ---